-While Volgograd, located in the heart of Russia, might not be at the top of your list of places to visit in this enormous country, this city does have a variety of must-see attractions and adventures.
-The city is brimming with grand statues, and its downtown area is a modern place with a garden promenade along the Volga River and a lot of lovely parks.
+While Volgograd, located in the heart of Russia, might not be at the top of your list of places to visit in this enormous country, this city does have a variety of must-see attractions and adventures, boasting grand statues, a modern downtown neighbourhood, and a lot of lovely parks.
 Here are some of the main things you should do in Volgograd if you’re passing through.

 Enjoy a cruise on the Volga